 MV: What is your relationship with C2 Melbourne?

 KE: I’m Media Director and PR partner.
 I’ll be executing – from a media perspective – the vision of C2.
 As well as exploring media opportunities for all the speakers, I’ll be ensuring the media’s experience of C2 is in tune with the vision, spirit and energy of the event.
 I’m working closely with the marketing, comms and social teams, and loving the collaborative approach that C2 lives and breathes.

 MV: What type of impact do you imagine the C2 conference having on Melbourne?

 KE: Being the inaugural anything is harder work than if an event has been run before: you have to bring people with you.
 Once you get them there, there will be an ‘aha’ moment.
 Melbourne is very much like Montréal in its characteristics, culture, and openness to business innovation.
 I truly believe it will get people talking: enthusiasm and energy is contagious with C2.
 Anything founded by Cirque du Soleil will be a visual treat and surprise.
 At every turn there will be something amazing to see, touch, feel and experience.

-MV: Which one of the five C2 Melbourne 2017 themes (Impact, Leadership, Art & Design, Marketing & Media, and Technology) resonates with you most, and would you explain the nature of your connection to that theme?
+MV: Which one of the five C2 2018 cross-industry tracks (Impact, Leadership, Art & Design, Marketing & Media, and Technology) resonates with you most, and would you explain the nature of your connection to that theme?